kodadot/unique/README.md

 ## I want to change something in this project

-The core of this indexer are following files:
+The core of this indexer is the following files:

 - Which events/extrinsics to index + configuration - `project.yaml`
 - Entities which we want to save in DB - `schema.graphql`
 - How map events/extrinsics to the GraphQL - `src/mappings/` directory

-For more information on how to write the SubQuery, check out ourdoc section on [Define the SubQuery](https://doc.subquery.network/define_a_subquery.html)
+For more information on how to write the SubQuery, check out our doc section on [Define the SubQuery](https://doc.subquery.network/define_a_subquery.html)

-### I want to add/remove fields which are indexed
+### I want to add/remove fields that are indexed

 Open `schema.graphql` and modify the entities how much you want.
 [Supported types can be found here](https://doc.subquery.network/create/graphql/#entities)